-Welcome to Graphic Policy’s spotlight on webcomics, where we take a look at one of the many comics available online: Webcomics Weekly (but don’t be fooled by the “weekly” part of the title; the feature may happen more or less frequently than that).
+Welcome to Graphic Policy’s spotlight on webcomics, where we take a look at one of the many comics available on the web: Webcomics Weekly (you shouldn’t be fooled by the “weekly” part of the title, however, the feature may happen more or less frequently than that).
 We’re defining webcomics as any comics published online for free consumption by the general public that doesn’t require a subscription service.

-This week we’re taking a look at Rising Sand.
-The strip is created by Ty Dunitz and Jenn Lee, who was kind enough to answer a few questions for us about the webcomic below.
+This week we’re taking a look at Hyper Epics, a website that hosts multiple different three page stories.
+The folks behind the site were kind enough to answer a few questions for us about the webcomic below.

 Graphic Policy: In a nutshell, can you tell us what the strip’s about?

 Tom Hoover: Hyper Epics is home of the 3 page sagas, where each story is brief yet memorable and has some level of scope (and original music!).
 In an age where it often takes several months to tell a complete storyline, we took on the challenge of creating epic tales that are complete and stand on their own in just 3 pages.
 Thus, it serves as a destination where readers can come to and be inspired without having to invest their time and money for a prolonged period of time.

 We tackle a number of genres, timeless themes, and sometimes take detours simply for a bit of madcap fun.